ScrappyHub/rooted-platform/docs/Moderation_System.md

 3.4 Public Visibility

-ALL public queries for events + landmarks MUST include:
+All public queries for events + landmarks must include:

 WHERE moderation_status = 'approved'